psychemedia/sin-eater-resources/resources/ACDMY_the-academy.md

 He there states that "it is somewhat strange that Chancellor Silvan-Evans has not included it (*byl*) in his great work."
 The word is included in the dictionary referred to, and will be found, together with the phrase "llawn hyd y fyl," in its alphabetical order on p.
 600.
 HENRY SILVAN-EVANS.

 [In justice to Mr. Silvan-Evans, we ought to say that the assertion he contradicts seems to have arisen from a misunderstanding.
 It was a former correspondent (Mr. J. P. Owen, in the ACADEMY of April 25) who affirmed that the (anglicised) Welsh word *abeilon* was not to be found in Silvan-Evans's Welsh Dictionary.
-Mr. W. Eilir Evans, while supplying tbe real Welsh form *byl*, appear to have supposed that Mr. Owen’s assertion extended likewise to that.—Ed.
+Mr. W. Eilir Evans, while supplying tbe real Welsh form *byl*, appear to have supposed that Mr. Owen's assertion extended likewise to that.—Ed.
 ACADEMY.

 ---